He had never experienced true turbulence. He first realized it as his ship fought to leave the atmosphere of that forsaken planet.

 “Oh.
 Engine holding, yes.”

 “How many ships left?”
 He asked to the side.

 “Three are catching up,” his co-pilot told him, “we have two engaged.”

-“He’s okay,” he glanced to the side.
+“He’s okay,” he said to the side.

 “I’m boilin’ alive in ’ere!”
+Hanned protested.

-He sighed in exhaustion, burying one hand in his messy black hair, irrationally feeling it helped him concentrate.
+He sighed in exhaustion, burying one hand in his messy black hair, irrationally feeling that it helped him concentrate.

 “New ships coming in range,” Kiyin reported back after him.

 “I’m going, I’m going!”